SimranChhabria/single-cell-sequencing/README.md

-# single-cell-sequencing and annotation using scCATCH
+# single-cell sequencing and annotation using scCATCH

 ## Description: